Vicisitud

 It is a true shame that there’s no term for having a word for everything, because that not only taints an otherwise charming narrative but actually makes it harder to write the following sentence: Having a word for everything, I am convinced, is rooted in our culture.
 It has something to do with the German compulsion to very accurately pin down every phenomenon out there, to remove all ambiguity in a quest for clarity and predictability.
 It is what gave us words other languages don’t have and even made us invent diseases that don’t exist abroad.

-By slapping a name onto something we imagined to observe, we invented such marvels as Hörsturz (the sudden loss of hearing due to stress) — which is unknown of outside of German borders.
-In a sense, this linguistic behavior is the exact opposite of 1984 newspeak: Not a reduction in words but a multiplication.
+By slapping a name onto something we imagined to observe, we invented such marvels as Hörsturz (the sudden loss of hearing due to stress) — which is unheard of beyond German borders.
+In a sense, this linguistic behavior is the exact opposite of Orwellian newspeak: Not a reduction in words but a multiplication.

 I wonder if foreigners find it liberating or draconian.
 The downside of having grown up with so many terms is that you seldom have the epiphany of encountering a word missing in your own language.
 Japanese seems to be great at coining terms, too, but the communication barrier is too high for it to truly register.